JIVE-TALK.COM

 Things were not facilitated by the fact that within the almost twenty years the two collaborated without visible progress, Oliver published several individual books on the side, held lectures, recorded artists and devoted time to many other projects on the side, which may have led McCormick to believe that their mutual project would not have the highest priority level with Oliver.

-Furthermore, communication and data sharing in pre-Internet times meant writing long letters on the typewriter, making several carbon copies, typing supplemental lengthy new drafts, adding corrections of the writings of the other party, putting it in large boxes and ship these abroad.
+Furthermore, communication and data sharing in pre-Internet times meant writing long letters on the typewriter, making several carbon copies, typing supplemental lengthy new drafts, adding corrections of the writings of the other party, putting it in large boxes and shipping these abroad.
 Together with entire folders of newspaper clippings, conversations and interviews on either tape or paper, pictures or other library finds.
 Those shipments were the regular way of collaboration for more than a decade.

 Finally, in 1996, editor Alan Govenar (folklorist, photographer, filmmaker) established contact with Oliver and was invited by him to complete the huge manuscript and moreover, publish the Texas blues book.
 As Oliver became ill, Govenar was supported by folklorist and ethnomusicologist Kip Lornell to prepare the existing manuscript and thousands of fragments from Oliver’s vault for final publication.

-It is most unlikely that such a huge and detailed amount of field work as the core of such a monumental study on Texas blues will ever be repeated.
-Even with today‘s methods of communication and real-time team access to documents and audio files.
+It is most unlikely that such a huge and detailed amount of field work as the core of such a monumental study on Texas blues will ever be repeated, even with today‘s methods of communication and real-time team access to documents and audio files.
 Furthermore, the subjects of the main book project – Texas blues men and women who influenced the style in the early half of the 20th century – by now have almost all passed away.
 And no longer will there be an occasion to record the stories, memories and first hand experiences of the unique musicians who performed the style in the Texas area.
 The same is true for the two book authors.
 Oliver died in 2017, McCormick passed away in 2015.

 Paul Oliver, on the other hand, mostly was the distant collector of printed and recorded evidence of blues culture in the US, while he, an English native, apart from some journeys to the South and Africa, spent most of his life in England and was busy with many other projects from different disciplines.
 Besides being a blues researcher and journalist, he also had a strong interest in architecture (in recognition of this line of work, he became a Member of the Order of the British Empire (MBE) in 2003), art history, encyclopedic work and was a collector of many things.

-In the texts countless reference to and interviews with individual musicians, such as Bernice Edwards, Harold Holiday, Smokey Hog, James Tisdom, T-Bone Walker, Lowell Fulson, Blind Lemon Jefferson, Leroy Carr, Hattie Burleson, Roosevelt Williams, Leon Calhoun, Ragtime Texas, Mance Lipscomb, Texas Alexander, Leon Benton, Lightnin’ Hopkins, Roosevelt T. Williams, Ivory Joe Hunter, Clifton Chenier, Kokomo Arnold, Charles Brown, Leadbelly and many, many others are quoted.
+In the texts countless references to and interviews with individual musicians, such as Bernice Edwards, Harold Holiday, Smokey Hog, James Tisdom, T-Bone Walker, Lowell Fulson, Blind Lemon Jefferson, Leroy Carr, Hattie Burleson, Roosevelt Williams, Leon Calhoun, Ragtime Texas, Mance Lipscomb, Texas Alexander, Leon Benton, Lightnin’ Hopkins, Roosevelt T. Williams, Ivory Joe Hunter, Clifton Chenier, Kokomo Arnold, Charles Brown, Leadbelly and many, many others are quoted.
 Furthermore, many blues research topics not strictly related to Texas also found their way into some sections.
 Finally, several hundred blues songs and their performance and rendering by various artists over time are listed.
 The immense 30 page index reads like a blues dictionary.

 Finally, thanks to the long introductions by editor Govenar, the readers may get a glimpse of the tremendous amount of work that went into the edition, that by now actually is the result of four authors (Oliver, McCormick, Govenar and Lornell).

 Any blues researcher will be more than grateful for this enormous treasure that finally, some forty years later, is available.
-The contents may not have altered blues research (if it had come out in 1979, for example,) but may have added valuable detail and could have cleared up many a discussion where evidence or historical fact could have been proven by one of the many interviews done by McCormick.
-Or a remark by Oliver.
+The contents may not have altered blues research (if it had come out in 1979, for example,) but may have added valuable detail and could have cleared up many a discussion where evidence or historical fact could have been proven by one of the many interviews done by McCormick or a remark by Oliver.

-Highly recommend for any folklorist, historian or blues researcher, as the huge volume in small type and printed in two-column pages easily would provide enough material to bring forth three or four standard-sized volumes.
+Highly recommended for any folklorist, historian or blues researcher, as the huge volume in small type and printed in two-column pages easily would provide enough material to bring forth three or four standard-sized volumes.

 Review by Dr. A. Ebert © 2020